 The climate is changing.
 Retreating glaciers; rising sea levels; hotter and more acidic oceans; and more frequent, stronger storms: all of these changes can be traced to an increase in the earth’s average temperature, which is about 1.5°F higher today than it was a century ago.

-The consequences of climate change are more complicated and connected than a simple list of weather events or ecological outcomes implies.
-For example, rising sea levels result in flooding, the destruction of infrastructure, and displacement, which can spur changes to the insurance industry and increase poverty, migration, and conflict.
+But the consequences of climate change are more complicated and connected than a simple list of weather events implies.
+For example, floods caused by rising sea levels can destroy infrastructure and displace communities, exacerbating issues like poverty, instability, and migration.

-For thousands of years, sea level was more or less stable.
-But since the end of the 19th century, sea level has risen about 8 inches, and it’s getting faster: seas have risen more than 2 inches in the past 20 years alone.
+For at least five thousand years, sea level was more or less stable.
+But since the end of the nineteenth century, sea level has risen about eight inches, and it is rising faster now: sea levels have risen more than two inches in the past twenty years alone.

-Why are seas rising?
+So why are sea levels rising?
 A major factor is glacier melt, and scientists are particularly concerned about Greenland’s melting.
-Greenland is an ice sheet, or large area of land covered in glacial ice.
-It’s one of only two in the world (the other is Antarctica).
+Eighty percent of Greenland is covered by an ice sheet, or large area of land covered in glacial ice.
+It’s one of only two in the world.
+(The other is Antarctica.)